This website uses modern construction techniques, which may not render correctly in your old browser.

 4) Be aware of any restrictions on claiming certain support items.

 It is a valuable tool for understanding your funding and how to use it.
-Once you are familiar with the price guide it can make sure you maximise your NDIS plan.
+Once you are familiar with the guide it can make sure you maximise your NDIS plan.
 If you need help to understand your plan, we recommend engaging with a plan manager.

-What NDIS supports do Lighthouse Disability provide?
+What NDIS supports do Lighthouse Disability provide and how much do they cost?

 Each of our support price are at a different frequency (or unit).